- How many hours may I take as a graduate assistant?

 - When do I need to apply for a continuation of my assistantship?

 Because assistantships are offered on a competitive basis, the earlier the better.
-The following policy has been approved by the Office of Graduate Studies and Research:

 - What do I do if I need to resign my assistantship?

 - If you must resign your assistantship appointment, a letter of resignation should be submitted to the graduate advisor or supervisor of the assistantship, the department head, college dean, and dean of graduate studies.